tabiya-tech/taxonomy-model-application/frontend/README.md

     After running the above command, the `postinstall` script in the [package.json](package.json) will also run, and it will build and link the [api-specifications](/api-specifications/readme.md) dependency.

+5. Make sure to set up a `env.js` file in the public/data directory.
+You can use the [`env.example.js`](public/data/env.example.js) file as a template.
+Please request the necessary environment variables from the project team.
 ## Running the development server locally

 After installing and setting up the project locally, run the development server with the following command: